 (This article is from guest contributor Sarkoffagus and first appeared at http://classic-film-tv.blogspot.com/.
 The rating in the title is my own.)

 Chris MacNeil (Ellen Burstyn) is an actress filming in Georgetown, Washington, D.C.
-She begins to notice changes in her 12-year-old daughter, Regan (Linda Blair): aggression, apparent seizures, speaking obscenities and profanities, etc. Chris takes Regan to various doctors and psychiatrists, but the girl’s behavior exorcist 02only worsens.
+She begins to notice changes in her 12-year-old daughter, Regan (Linda Blair): aggression, apparent seizures, speaking obscenities and profanities, etc. Chris takes Regan to various doctors and psychiatrists, but the girl’s behavior only worsens.
 When the medical professionals cannot adequately explain some of Regan’s more bizarre actions (one doctor suggests that muscle spasms were causing an entire bed to shake), Chris turns to Father Damien Karras (Jason Miller), a priest and psychiatric counselor.
 Father Karras, who has recently begun to question his own faith, eventually requests the Church’s permission to perform an exorcism.
 Finding a priest with experience in exorcism, the Church sends Father Merrin (Max von Sydow).

 The Exorcist (1973) is based on the novel by William Peter Blatty, who also wrote the screenplay adaptation.
 The author had wanted William Friedkin to direct.
 Friedkin had recently won an Academy Award for Best Director for The French Connection (1971), and Blatty had hoped that the filmmaker’s gritty, documentary style would add realism to The Exorcist.
 Friedkin’s approach to the material is straightforward, a deliberately but effectively slow build to a menacing evil.
 On occasion, the film indeed feels like a documentary, as viewers watch Chris gradually learn what is happening to her daughter.